neocortex/paletti/README.md

 A library for extracting color palettes from images.

-paletti provides four different ways for automatic color palette extraction from images.
+paletti provides four different ways for automatic color palette extraction from images and image URLs.

-* A wrapper around PIL's adaptive palette conversion
+* A wrapper around PIL's adaptive palette conversion.
-* A wrapper for the [pictaculous](http://www.pictaculous.com/) API
+* A wrapper for the [pictaculous](http://www.pictaculous.com/) API.
-* A wrapper for the [colorific](https://github.com/99designs/colorific) palette extraction library (Copyright (c) 2012, 99designs)
+* A wrapper for the [colorific](https://github.com/99designs/colorific) palette extraction library (Copyright (c) 2012, 99designs).
-* A k-means color palette extraction using [scikit-learn](http://scikit-learn.org)
+* A k-means color palette extraction using [scikit-learn](http://scikit-learn.org).
+Additionally creates a color-reduced image with the palette colors.

 ### Installation